Truva

 Why this piece matters

-Maya 12% (9.6% after tax).
+Maya 12%.
 Tonik 8%.
 GoTyme 3%.
 Full digital bank interest rate table for Philippines 2026, updated every week.
-See what your balance earns.
+See gross estimates for your balance.

 Best next step